PxslGames/MicroCheats/README.md

 # MicroCheats
-These are just a collection of "Cheats" that I have made!
+This is just a collection of "Cheats" that I have made!